turingschool/backend-curriculum-site/module2/lessons/model_testing_in_rspec_for_sinatra_app.md

 Randomized with seed 28022
 ```
 First we see the Randomized seed, which is a record of the random order the tests were run this time around.

 Next we see the descriptors from our describe, context, and it blocks.
-Now we see a failure which should be a bit more familiar to you.
+Now we see a failure which should be a bit more familiar to you:

 ```ruby
 NoMethodError:
        undefined method `total_play_count' for #<Class:0x007fea2ab582d8>
 ```

-Let's add that method now.
+Add that method into our Song model.

 ```ruby
 # app/models/song.rb